statisticsnorway/react-reference-app/README.md

 **Note:** Everything written here is subject to heavy change during a testing process.

 ### What you need
-When creating a React application/library you need the following installed:
+When creating a React application you need the following installed:
 * JavaScript runtime [Node.js](https://nodejs.org/en/) (Use Current version)
 * Dependency manager [Yarn](https://yarnpkg.com/en/) (Use Stable version)

-Use `yarn create react-app my-app` when creating new applications or libraries (almost everything is then setup for you).
+Use `yarn create react-app my-app` when creating new applications (almost everything is then setup for you).
 Replace `my-app` with the name of your application.
 Delete the contents of `/src` and start coding!

-### Standards
 * Use [standardJS](https://standardjs.com/) for code formatting ([find your text editor plugin](https://standardjs.com/#are-there-text-editor-plugins))

 ### Preferred dependencies